-“It was important to us in thinking about an anchor for the property to be someone who does value the neighborhood and values being part of the community and being part of the arts and culture of Atlanta,” said David Nelson, an executive vice president with Carter.
+“It was important to us in thinking about an anchor for the property to be someone who does value the neighborhood and values being part of the community and being part of the arts and culture of Atlanta,” said David Nelson, a Carter executive vice president.

 Mammal Gallery comes out the other side with not only the iconic tower but a 6,100-square-foot portion of the warehouse adjacent to it, which will serve as a music and performing arts venue to feature a wide range of programming.
 The venue is planned to be fully operational by March 2020, and Yonker told Atlanta magazine he estimates the total cost of the project to be $500,000–$750,000.
 Mammal Gallery is doing a first round of fundraising, with the initial goal being $75,000.